The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Conclusion

-\looseness=-1 We introduced the \yokai{} Learning Environment -- a multi-agent RL benchmark where effective collaboration requires belief tracking over space and time.
+\looseness=-1 We introduced the \yokai{} Learning Environment as a new multi-agent RL benchmark for zero-shot coordination in which effective collaboration requires tracking and maintaining beliefs over space and time.
 Implemented in JAX, YLE supports end-to-end GPU training at hundreds of thousands of steps per second.
-We show that RL agents on the YLE struggle to retain knowledge, to generalise across partners, or to identify when coordination has succeeded -- a high-stakes decision reflected in their inability to end games early.
-YLE thus offers a scalable, diagnostic testbed for advancing common ground reasoning in collaborative AI.

-While our work focused on evaluating RL agents, future work might use this benchmark to evaluate other systems, like language agents \cite{xi2023risepotentiallargelanguage,Wang2024A}.
-We envision that \yokai{} can play a major role in isolating and assessing critical aspects of these systems that realte to memory, spatial reasoning and common ground tracking.
+Empirically, our results suggest that state-of-the-art ZSC methods that achieve near-perfect inter-seed cross-play in Hanabi exhibit persistent SP-XP gaps in nine card YLE, including degraded early-ending frequency and calibration.
+These results indicate that coordination in YLE places additional structural demands on belief formation and common ground reasoning and that apparent ZSC progress may be benchmark-specific.
+Our YLE thus provides a complementary benchmark for evaluating ZSC beyond current environments.